Arch Mission Foundation’s ‘Lunar Library’ To Launch In 2020 With Everything On Wikipedia And More

 — Moon Village Assn (@MoonVillageAssn) May 17, 2018

-Speaking to TechCrunch, Spivack added that there might be more content added to the lunar library in the future, through the launch of additional storage devices with new or updated information.
-He added that his companies Archs have the long-term benefit of serving as a “great gift” to archaeologists from future generations, while inspiring people in the short term to undertake similar projects to help these generations remember what mankind has accomplished so far.
+Speaking to TechCrunch, Spivack added that there might be more content added to the lunar library in the future through the launch of additional storage devices with new or updated information.
+He added that his company’s Archs have the long-term benefit of serving as a “great gift” to archaeologists from future generations while inspiring people in the short term to undertake similar projects to help these generations remember what mankind has accomplished so far.

 “If you want to be a spacefaring civilization, your civilization is not just your rocket … We want people to be able to look up at the moon and have an Apollo moment, a kind of, ‘Wow, human civilization is now on the moon.'”